drawsmcgraw/satchel/docs/digitalocean-salt-cloud-map-files.md

 -->

+Moving on.
 Test your configuration with a quick query.

 ````
 salt-cloud -Q